Why Some Papers Are Rejected After Minor Revisions

 10. Borderline Papers Face Higher Risk

-Borderline acceptance requires strong reinforcement.
+Borderline acceptance requires strengthening, not minimal correction.

 Strategic Lessons for Authors